 This brings me to a few things you can do in the dark that we LOVE!

 The Northern Lights

-For us locals, when someone says, “the lights are out”, this is what we are talking about.
+For us locals, when someone says, “the lights are out,” the Northern Lights are what we are referring to.

 The same thing is true with the stars.
-The lights sometimes hog the attention of the cosmic show that presents a blanket of pure amazingness over the night sky.
+Although, the lights sometimes hog the attention of the cosmic show that presents a blanket of pure amazingness over the night sky.

-I have never seen stars twinkle so bright, the Milky Way so bright and in such detail, or the beauty and vibrancy of shooting stars as I have since I came home.
+I have never seen stars twinkle so bright, the Milky Way so bright and in such detail, or the beauty and vibrancy of shooting stars as I have since I came home to Alaska.